kayes360/URL-Manager/README.md

 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer Mode" from the top right corner.
 4. Click "Load unpacked" and select the folder containing the extension files.
+5. Extention will be automatically added yo the extension list.

+ ### Microsoft Edge

+1. Download or clone this repository.
+2. Open Chrome and navigate to `edge://extensions/`.
+3. Enable "Developer Mode" from left.
+4. Click "Load unpacked" and select the folder containing the extension files.
+5. Extention will be automatically added yo the extension list.